Employment at Bellin College

 Position Summary:

-The Nursing Assistant (NA) Instructor is responsible for the planning, implementing and evaluation of the assigned student learning experiences in the classroom, lab and/or clinical setting for students enrolled in the NA Program.
+The Sonography Program(s) Adjunct Faculty Member is responsible for the planning, implementing and evaluation of the assigned student learning experiences in the classroom, lab, and/or clinical setting.

 Responsibilities include, but are not limited to, the following: